Fukaya's conjecture on Witten's twisted $A_\infty$-structures: WKB for Green operator

 \subsection{Relation between $\omega_{S,0}$ and $\omega_{E,0}$}

-From section \ref{WKB_method}, we constructed a WKB approximation in $W_E$ In particular, $\omega_{E,0}(\hp)$ is given by
+From section \ref{WKB_method}, we constructed a WKB approximation in $W_E$ In particular, $\omega_{E,0}(\lam)$ is given by

-In this section, we study relation between integral of $\omega_{S,0}$ and $\omega_{E,0}$ which is used in lemma \ref{homotopywkbcal}.
+In this section, we study the relation between integrals of $\omega_{S,0}$ and $\omega_{E,0}$ which is used in lemma \ref{homotopywkbcal}.
 We begin by recalling lemma \ref{stat_phase_exp_NB_1}.
 Let $M$ be a $n$-dimensional manifold and $S$ be a $k$-dimensional submanifold in $M$, with a neighborhood $B$ of $S$ which can be identified as the normal bundle $\pi: NS \rightarrow S$.
-Suppose $\varphi: B \rightarrow\real_{\geq0}$ being a Bott-Morse function with zero set $S$, we have
+Suppose $\varphi: B \rightarrow\real_{\geq0}$ is a Bott-Morse function with zero set $S$, we have

-\begin{lemma} Let $\beta \in\Omega^*(B)$ which vertical compact support along the fiber of $\pi$.
-Then, we have where $\pi_*$ is the integration along fiber.
-Here $\vol(\Hess \varphi)$ stands for the volume polyvector field defined for the positive symmetric tensor $\Hess \varphi$ along fibers of $\pi$. \end{lemma}
+\begin{lemma} Let $\beta \in\Omega^*(B)$ which is vertically compact support along the fiber of $\pi$.
+Then, we have where $\pi_*$ is the integration along fiber and $\vol(\Hess \varphi)$ is the volume polyvector field defined for the positive symmetric tensor $\Hess \varphi$ along fibers of $\pi$. \end{lemma}